chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

-The [scripted interviews][transcripted] which our Prime Minister gives, all the while bluntly [blurting out lies, gibberish][9] and [factually incorrect statements][10], would be comprised of questions aimed at reinforcing the propoganda amongst the masses.
+The [scripted interviews][transcripted] which our Prime Minister gives, all the while bluntly [blurting out lies, gibberish][9] and [factually incorrect statements][10], would be comprised of questions aimed at reinforcing the propaganda amongst the masses.

 <br>

-{% fullwidth 'https://i.imgur.com/EQRoyEe.jpg' "This is a mainstream media house - The job of these 'journalists' has crumbled to the order that they now spend time on Kim Jong Un's wives rather than questioning or analysing government policies, creating awareness or showing statistics about the current unemployment in India." %}
+{% fullwidth 'https://i.imgur.com/EQRoyEe.jpg' "This is a mainstream media house - The job of these 'journalists' has crumbled to the extent that they now spend time on Kim Jong Un's wives rather than questioning or analyzing government policies, creating awareness or showing statistics about the current unemployment in India." %}